Chakuron/Chakuron/README.md

 and bugs, as well as a list of improvements, modifications, and various iterations of the project.

 And finally, I'd conclude with what I got out of the project.
 Unfortunately, as previously stated, I don't have any projects to call my own, as I've only taken one C++ course at my current university.
-Said course don't have a final coding project, so I can't put that here either.
+Said course doesn't have a final coding project, so I can't put that here either.
 However, before I graduate, I will have one (or more) projects here, following the above format, to showcase my coding skills, style, and way of thinking.